 After a week, you probably won’t need the painkillers anymore.
 Most patients begin to resume light activities after a few days.
 Once the stitches come out, we will begin you with physical therapy aimed at regaining range of motion without pain.
 More strenuous exercise will begin a few weeks after surgery, once you have regained full range of motion with minimal pain.
 Your doctor or a physical therapist will outline a detailed physical therapy program for you.

 Most patients will return to work and most of their daily activities anywhere from a week to three months following arthroscopic shoulder decompression.
 A full recovery can be achieved anywhere from three to six months, but some people will require more time.
 It all depends on the severity of your individual case and the extent of the shoulder impingement syndrome, as well as your commitment to physical therapy rehabilitation after the surgical procedure is over.

 To learn more about arthroscopic shoulder decompression surgery, visit eMedicine.medscape.com.

 Contact One of the Best Orthopedic Surgeons in Beverly Hills

-Steven W. Meier, M.D. is known as a leading surgeon within his specialty, and patients with difficult and complex joint disorders often seek him out for a second opinion or for revisional surgery.
+Steven W. Meier, M.D. is known as a leading surgeon within his specialty for orthopedic services and sports medicine, and patients with difficult and complex joint disorders often seek him out for a second opinion or for revisional surgery.
 As a result, patients sometimes travel from out-of-state and even overseas to receive his medical care.
 Dr. Meier has refined how to individualize and streamline medicine to meet the demands of high-performance individuals and provides the same level of progressive treatment to athletes and non-athletes alike.

 To schedule a consultation with an experienced Beverly Hills orthopedic surgeon, contact Dr. Meier today at 310.736.2793 or fill out the contact form and a representative from Meier Orthopedic Sports and Regenerative Medicine will be in touch with you shortly.